couchbaselabs/touchbase/README.md

 ````$ git clone https://github.com/couchbaselabs/touchbase.git````

-This will now create the folder in that directory, and you can enter the folder, and then one level deeper into 'TouchbaseModular'.
+This will now create the folder in that directory, and you can enter the folder, and then one level deeper into 'TouchbaseModular' (**touchbase/TouchbaseModular**).
 Here is where you will need to navigate when doing anything specific to your project.

-### Node.js Setup
-There are a few ways of installing Node.js:
-* Use a package manager.
-Instructions can be found at https://github.com/joyent/node/wiki/installing-node.js-via-package-manager.
-* This can also be done using a standard browser installation at https://nodejs.org/download/

-Node.js should come automatically with NPM (node package manager), but if not this can be downloaded as a separate installation.
-The instructions for this can be seen in the package manager link provided above.

 ### Installing Node Modules and Bower Components
 ***This is project-specific.
 Navigate to your project directory to run these commands in your command line.
-If you don't have the project downloaded, check 'Getting the Project'***
+If you don't have the project downloaded, check 'Getting the Project'.***

 ######NPM
 Once NPM (node package manager) is properly available, run one simple command: